1anil21/Symfony-Pre-Order-System/README.md

  $ php bin/console server:start or ./bin/console server:start
 ```

+## Admin Panel

+You can access admin panel from /admin url with this credentials:
+username: admin
+password: admin

+New admins and products can be added and removed from the admin panel.
+Also pre-orders can be confirmed.

+## Auto Reject

 You can set a cron job for every hour in order to autoReject pre orders that have not confirmed in 24 hours.
 Open crontab to edit with this command:
 ```